Find On- and Off-Campus Sexual Misconduct Resources for Survivors, Faculty/Staff, and Students Accused

 Student Center Pavilion 120

-Note: CAPS is transitioning to tele-counseling options for students who currently reside in WA state.
-CAPS staff are licensed to practice in WA state only.
-For students who reside outside of WA, CAPS can assist you with tele-counseling referrals in your area.
-Please contact for assistance 206.296.6090 email@example.com
+Note: CAPS currently provides short-term tele-counseling for students who currently reside in Washington State.
+CAPS staff are licensed to practice in Washington State only.
+For students who reside outside of Washington State, CAPS can assist you with tele-counseling referrals in your area.

 CAPS provides all Seattle U students with free access to a Sanvello Premium account.
 Simply sign up using your SU email address and you will have 24/7 access to evidence-based self-help tools that target symptoms of anxiety, stress and depression.
 Learn more about the app here: About Sanvello